fiyazbinhasan/GraphQLCore/README.md

-# GraphQL with ASP.NET Core (Part- XI : Data Loader - Series Finale)
+# GraphQL with ASP.NET Core (Part- X : Data Loader - Series Finale)

 Our `GraphQL` queries are not quite optimized.
 Take the `Orders` query from `CustomerType` for example,